-- Purchase or lease of land or equipment; - Update of infrastructure, including retrofitting old infrastructure to facilitate new uses; - Working capital; - Debt service: - Matching funds for grants or other loans that comply with the intent of the Wood Products RLF funding program; or - Any other use the MDOC determines would sustain and grow the wood products industry.
+- Purchase or lease of land or equipment; - Update of infrastructure, including retrofitting old infrastructure to facilitate new uses; - Working capital; - Debt service; - Matching funds for grants or other loans that comply with the intent of the Wood Products RLF funding program; or - Any other use the MDOC determines would sustain and grow the wood products industry.

-The 22 companies that received Wood Products RLF loans as of June 30, 2016 were able to leverage the \$15.3 million in loans to \$29.5 million.
-Including the Wood Products RLF funding, nearly \$45 million was spent in the State due to capital made available by the fund.
+The 22 companies that received Wood Products RLF loans as of June 30, 2018 were able to leverage the \$15.7 million in loans to \$29.6 million.
+Including the Wood Products RLF funding, \$45.4 million has been spent in the State due to capital made available by the fund.
 Funds from the EDA and CDBG-R Wood Products RLFs were primarily used for working capital and equipment loans along with other activities that did not include contracted labor or construction.